 This also makes it decently hard to insert headphones into your phone, as the headphone port is probably obstructed, depending on the model of smartphone used.

 Ease of Setup

-Accounting for the residual 10% of the score, our Ease of Setup metric evaluated each VR headset on the amount of effort it took to assemble the hardware and install the software, as well as comparing the minimum system requirements to run each headset.
-This was the only rating metric that the Bnext excelled in, meriting a 9 out of 10 for its supremely easy setup process.
+Our Ease of Setup metric evaluates each VR headset on the amount of effort it took to assemble the hardware and install the software, as well as comparing the minimum system requirements to run each headset.
+This is the only rating metric that the Bnext excels in.

 This inexpensive VR headset isn't totally awful, but you can get a lot more bang for the buck with other products.

 With a myriad of flaws and drawbacks, it makes it hard to recommend this headset.
-It works, but there are a whole host of better options than the Bnext, regardless if you want a top-of-the-line product or a budget model.
+It works, but there are a whole host of better options than the Bnext VR, regardless if you want a top-of-the-line product or a budget model.